-1) those which test a hypothesis or theory, as virtually all aspects of Geography have theories attached to them, of the geographical characteristics of one place or phenomena at two or more stages of time, i.e., a study of changes over time,
+- 1) those which test a hypothesis or theory, as virtually all aspects of Geography have theories attached to them, - 2) those which compare the geographical characteristics of two places or phenomena.
+A variation on this theme is a comparison of the geographical characteristics of one place or phenomena at two or more stages of time, i.e., a study of changes over time, - 3) those which study a geographical problem related to the habitat, economy and society of people.